 - The program is heavily text-based, so it is common to break structure, remove a task, or change its naming.

 - You cannot assign multiple people to the same task.

 - With so many tasks in the same place sometimes the process gets slower.

 - Asana doesn’t have time-tracking features, so you’ll need an external time-tracking app.

 Looking for better options than Asana?
 Try an Asana alternative.

 The free version of Asana is available for teams of up to 15 people.
 So, even if you are a team of fewer than 15 people, you still have to pay for 15.

-Asana’s free plan doesn’t provide access to all of the Asana’s great features, it provides enough for smaller teams.
-Where for individual users and small teams of 1-3 people, you still have to pay for a minimum of 5 seats.
+Asana’s free plan doesn’t provide access to all of Asana’s great features, it provides enough for smaller teams.
+Whereas for individual users and small teams of 1-3 people, you still have to pay for a minimum of 5 seats.
 The pricing plan goes for ‘per user’ and it ultimately goes out of budget.